tommysdk/test-docs/README.txt

 Good and well written unit tests already acts as an up-to-date documentation of the code's current state.
 So why not add a thin layer on top of the existing unit test framework, which doesn't require a whole lot of new syntax to be introduced?
 With Java annotations, the amount of new syntax needed to leverage from this framework is minimal.
 The annotations does not only provide documentation generation, but can also improve the readability of your unit tests.

 The framework consists of a custom JUnit runner, a set of annotations and a class for outputting the documentation to a text file, that's all.
 You can easily override the behaviour of the output file generation to suite your own needs.
-All contributions to project are welcomed!
+Any contributions to project are obviously welcomed!

 The output file will be placed in the target/docs/ directory relative to your project base path, one text file per test class, with the fully qualified class name, suffixed by .txt as filename.
 The file will contain input parameter names and values for each test method, as well as the test method output, all according to the usage of the test-docs annotations.